-Our approach consists of a methodology, an accompanying implementation and a thorough evaluation.
+We here present an approach for automatic generation of frames out of tables which subsequently supports the automatic population of ontologies from table-like structures.
+The approach consists of a methodology, an accompanying implementation and a thorough evaluation.
 It is based on a grounded cognitive table model which is stepwise instantiated by our methodology.
 In practice it is hard to cover every existing type of a table.
 We identified a couple of most relevant table types which were used in the experimental setting during the evaluation of our approach.